Ethical guidelines for journal publication

 Reviews should be managed impartially, through a transparent and argued perspective, without any personal critique of the author.

 Acknowledgement of sources

 Reviewers should establish which are the proper published work that the author has not quoted.
 They should also alert the editor regarding any significant resemblance or overlap between the paper involved in the review process and other published paper.

 Privileged information collected after the peer review represents confidential information and must not be used for personal advantage.
 If the reviewer has conflicts of interest with any of the authors, companies or institutions involved in a paper, he should avoid himself from considering the paper.

 Editors will actively consider reviewer malpractice and pursue any accusation of violation of privacy, concealing of conflicts of (non)financial interest, improper usage of private material or postponement of peer review in order to obtain competitive advantages.
 Accusations of significant reviewer malpractice, like plagiarism, will be led to the institutional level.

 The editors and the editorial board are not guilty for authors’ declared ideas, perspectives and contents of the published papers in the journal.
 The individual author is the one responsible for the originality, analysis and errors of the paper.
+The publication of the papers shall not constitute or be deemed to constitute any representation by the Editors of ICI Bucharest that the content presented therein is sufficient to support the conclusions reached or that the methodology is adequate.
 All papers proposed for review and publication in the Studies in Informatics and Control journal will be subject to double-blind reviews for authenticity, problems of ethics and convenient contributions.
 The only medium for publication in the journal is represented by the reviewers’ final verdicts.